mrzen/front-end-dev-test/README.md

 AJAX
 ----
-* Load data the data.json file in order to populate the slideshow and holidays.
+* Load data in the data.json file in order to populate the slideshow and holidays.

 Responsive
 ----------